Some Cosmological Consequences of Higher Dimensional Klein-Gordon-Rastall Theory

-The description of the early-time universe (unstable nodes and accelerated) obtained from this point leading the power-law inflation mechanism.
+The description of the early-time universe (unstable nodes and accelerated) obtained from this point leads to the power-law inflation mechanism.
 We also derive the exact solution of power-law inflation in the KGR framework.
-A description of the late-time era is given by CP4 for $\Lambda = 0$ case which allows us to have stable solutions and an accelerating universe in KGR theory, $\gamma \neq 0$, when non-relativistic matter exists as subdominant components.
+A description of the late-time era is given by CP4 for $\Lambda = 0$ case which allows us to have stable solutions and an accelerating universe in KGR theory when non-relativistic matter exists as subdominant components.
 This feature cannot be found in the standard GR, $\gamma = 0$.
-In the present model, the accelerating universe can be explained by the nontrivial interplay between the quintessence paradigm and the non-conservative EMT of the non-relativistic matter field in curved spacetime.
-They play a role as a dark energy.
-However, this scenario cannot be found in CP4 for $\Lambda\neq 0$ case due to its no existence of stable nodes.
+In the present model, the accelerating universe can be explained by the nontrivial interplay between the scalar field having an exponential potential and the non-conservative EMT of the non-relativistic matter field in curved spacetime.
+They play a role as dark energy.
+However, this scenario cannot be found in CP4 for $\Lambda\neq 0$ case due to its none existence of the stable nodes.